vilicvane/clime/README.md

 ### Subcommands

 Clime provides an easy way to create subcommands.
 The default entry of a clime command is `default.js` (`default.ts` before compilation).
-Any other `.js` files under the same folder are considered as sub-command files.
+Any other `.js` files under the same folder are considered as subcommand files.

 Clime allows multi-level subcommands via folders, for three-level commands like: